Albertzue/learning_notes/aws/SAA/practice01.md

 c
 d
 a
-c ! b here
+c ! b
 a !
 d
 a !
-c !
+c ! d
 d
-a
+a c
-adf
+adf ace
-a
+a ad
 a
 b
 a